camunda/camunda-bpm-examples/multi-tenancy/schema-isolation/README.md

 # Before Starting

-Before starting, make sure to install the Camunda Platform on Wildfly 26 server, follow the step in the [manual installation guide](https://docs.camunda.org/manual/7.19/installation/full/jboss/manual/#setup).
+Before starting, make sure to install the Camunda Platform on Wildfly ≤26 server, follow the step in the [manual installation guide](https://docs.camunda.org/manual/7.19/installation/full/jboss/manual/#setup).
 We will call the root folder $WILDFLY_HOME in the following explanations.
-Note that this example is only compatible with WildFly versions up to WildFly 27.
+Note that this example is only compatible with WildFly ≤26.
 The latest compatible pre-packaged Camunda WildFly distribution is 7.18.x.

 # Configuring the Database